-Let's face it, bodybuilding, and meal planning in general, can be an expensive and time-consuming hobby.
+Let's face it, bodybuilding, and meal prepping in general, can be an expensive and time-consuming hobby.
 You need to hit your macronutrients, but protein-dense foods aren't cheap.
-In this piece, I'll discuss how I've navigated these waters, both during bulking and cutting phases.
+In this piece, I'll discuss how I've navigated these waters during bulking and cutting phases.
 Spoiler, it IS possible to create healthy meals on a budget that help you achieve your fitness goals.
 For non-bodybuilders, consider this a budget diet plan for muscle gain.

 Purposely putting on weight can get expensive in a hurry due to the sheer volume of food you need to eat.
 It's not uncommon for natural bodybuilders to ingest 3,500 or 4,000+ calories per day.
 Along the whey (pun for emphasis), these athletes eat roughly 1 gram of protein per pound of bodyweight.
 This defines the two primary concerns during a bulk: total calories and protein intake.

-While this is typically considered the easiest part of any diet, especially as you reach the higher calorie totals of your weight-gain plan, it can get surprisingly tricky.
+Eating enough calories every day during a bulk can get tricky.
 You need to eat either calorie-dense foods or very large volumes of food.
 There's also only so much you can eat at any given time.
-For this reason, you need to focus on spacing out your meals in advance and having an idea of what you'll eat during each meal.
-I can't tell you how many times I've accidentally forgotten about my last 750 calories or so until 10:00 p.m.
-To avoid this, do your best not to skip meals.
+For these reasons, you need to focus on spacing out your meals and determining what you'll eat in advance.

 During a bulk, hitting your protein isn't that difficult.
 Eating so many calories of virtually anything will give you a moderate amount of protein.
-Even so, it's important to pay attention to it.
-Protein powder is the cheapest protein you'll find per gram.
-Otherwise, you can look for bone-in chicken with skin.
-I shop at Costco and get drum sticks and thighs for 99¢ per pound.
-Throw that in an air fryer with some seasoning and it tastes delicious.
+Even so, it's important to pay attention to it:

 I would avoid going too fatty on your meat.
 I've tried 73% lean / 27% fat beef before and was not a fan.
 Let's just say it's cheaper for a reason.
 My preference is 93% lean / 7% fat ground turkey meat, which is the most expensive item on my grocery list.
 The ground meat is more versatile to cook with, which is why I don't solely buy the bone-in chicken with skin.